Andremoniy/pipedstreamsmultithread/README.md

 # Piped streams multithread
 ## This is a small demonstration of a Piped Streams issue with a confined thread pool with explanation why it happens and how to solve the issue.

-Let us consider a simple case.
+Let us consider the following scenario.
 We have 3 tasks intended to run separate threads conducting the following actions:

 + a "download" job, which writes a stream into a `PipedOutputStream` instance;
 + an "upload" job, which reads from a `PipedInputStream` and sends this data to another consumer;